devgurung141/life_expectancy_GHO_project/README.md

 # Steps to Reproduce
 1. Clone this repo
-2. Data can be also be acquired from [Databank](https://databank.worldbank.org/reports.aspx?source=world-development-indicators#), [WHO](https://www.who.int/data/gho/data/indicators)save a file as 'GHO.csv','CHE.csv','income.csv', and put the file into the cloned repo
+2. Data can be also be acquired from [Databank](https://databank.worldbank.org/reports.aspx?source=world-development-indicators#), [WHO](https://www.who.int/data/gho/data/indicators), save a file as 'GHO.csv', 'CHE.csv', 'income.csv', and put the file into the cloned repo
 2. Run notebook

 # Takeaways and Conclusions